boid-com/boidValidator/README.md

 ### jobgroups.json
 This Json is an array of groups.The jobs are in the /cron/jobs folder.
 Jobs in a group are run sequentially, but you can run multiple groups in parallel to customize and optimize your validator node jobs.

 **sleep:** How long to pause after this group has finished before restarting.
 You can adjust this based on how long a group takes to run on your machine and how many cycles you want to run each hour.
-You only should need 2-4 cycles per hour.
+You only need to report data once per cycle but there is no harm in making multiple reports for redundancy.

 By Default the tasks for group 1 are: